Paraguay's president faces impeachment

 "We'll be there to ensure democratic legitimacy isn't breached," Ecuadorean President Rafael Correa said.
 "Some things are legal but not legitimate."

-Officials in neighboring powerhouse Brazil were following events with "close attention (and) concern," a source said.
+Officials in neighbouring powerhouse Brazil were following events with "close attention (and) concern," a source said.

 DESERTION